matter-labs/zksync-lite-docs/docs/dev/contracts/README.md

 Zinc is created to fill the gap between the two worlds: to provide a smart contract language optimized for ZKP circuits, which is reliable and simple at the same time, and can be quickly learned by a large number of software developers.

-The framework includes a simple, Turing-complete, safety-focused, general-purpose language, designed specifically for developing smart contracts and zero-knowledge proof circuits with a flat learning curve.
+The framework includes a simple, Turing complete, safety-focused, general purpose language, designed specifically for developing smart contracts and zero-knowledge proof circuits with a flat learning curve.
 Syntax and semantic closely follow [Rust](https://www.rust-lang.org/).